kamieniarzk/Numerical-Methods/README.md

 # Numerical-Methods
-MATLAB projects for a university course of Numerical Methods [ENUME] at Warsaw University of Technology, Faculty of Electronics and Information Technology.
+MATLAB projects for a university course of Numerical Methods.

 Each of the projects contain a PDF with the assignment requirements given by the supervisor, a MATLAB script with the solution of the assignment and a PDF report.
 Subjects of the projects are: